The Rationalist7 mins 271 7 mins 271

 The next day they asked me many questions and wanted to know why Mayuri Devi never disclosed her exceptional faculty to know things just like Ramakrishna Paramahamsa and other illustrious sages of India.
 I told them that those who realise God lose all greed for publicity and fame.
-I told them how I used to wonder why Swami Vivekananda did write stories and poems that could immortalise him in the world of literature and how I was ashamed of my foolishness later.
+I told them how I used to wonder why Swami Vivekananda did not write stories and poems that could immortalise him in the world of literature and how I was ashamed of my foolishness later.

 Chintan asked me, "Sir you don't want fame and publicity?"

 "Yes I used to yearn for those things desperately.
 But not now.
 I have suffered intensely which made me see sense and the futility of running after money and fame."

 "Sir you always remain detached from them?" asked Abhipsha smilingly.